 To celebrate its 40th season the orchestra joined forces with Chester Symphony Orchestra and many local choirs to perform the mammoth Grande Messe des Morts by Berlioz in Chester Cathedral in May 1987.

-It has also been host to guest conductors from the United States, including Thomas Anderson from De Kalb Symphony Orchestra, Atlanta and the American composer Linda Robbins Coleman.
 It was chosen by Making Music for its debut concert at the Bridgewater Hall.

 The orchestra has continued to consolidate and surpass the achievements of previous decades in works as disparate as Elgar's Falstaff, Nielsen's fourth symphony, Sheherazade, Strauss' Alpine Symphony, Young Person's Guide, Janácek's Tara Bulba, Holst's the Planets, Debussy's La Mer, Stravinsky's Petruschka and Rite of Spring, symphonies by Mahler and Shostakovich and also in more contemporary works by Ligeti, Martin Butler, Jane Cornish, and by the orchestra's president, Edward Gregson.